Here's Why Moms Who Swear Are My People - Baby Chick

 Why We Swear

-Of course, many moms are under unbelievable amounts of stress, often bearing the burden of “invisible work” their male counterparts don’t even think about: planning childcare, being the school liaison, coordinating home projects, and planning for the future.3 All of this on top of working, serving on committees, being breadwinners, and working on their own career and educational progress.
+Of course, many moms are under unbelievable amounts of stress, often bearing the burden of “invisible work” their male counterparts don’t even think about planning childcare, being the school liaison, coordinating home projects, and planning for the future.3 All of this is on top of working, serving on committees, being breadwinners, and working on their own career and educational progress.
 We are ducking exhausted.

 During the quarantine, I spend much more time connecting directly with my friends in whatever way we can.
 We go through how we’re feeling, coping, and living on phone calls, video chats, and social media.
 Some days are good.
 Others, not so much.
 We find ourselves reacting to our isolation, our families, our lack of choices, the news, financial uncertainties, and the daily disruptions that keep us guessing about what’s coming next.
 I have never sworn so much in my life.
 We’re striving to find our voices when so much is shut down.

-Chris, a musician, project manager for a tech company, and mom, said, “Swearing is how we add emphasis to how we’re feeling as humans.
+Chris, a musician, project manager for a tech company, and mom said, “Swearing is how we add emphasis to how we’re feeling as humans.
 Words like ‘very’ and ‘real’ only go so far.
 I feel like it also allows us to be MORE creative in how we send whatever messages we’re sending.
 That little spark feels good, and I suspect it contributes in some way to balancing out whatever negativity we may be feeling at the moment.”

 We want to express our confusion, anger, and sadness.
 We also want to make each other laugh and give one another a respite from our repetitive routines with people we like and trust.